Board Adopts Resolution Kicking Off 50th Anniversary Celebration Year

 To highlight these displays and commemorate important dates in the history of the Civic Center, the building's iconic 200-foot golden spire will be illuminated on special nights.
 The spire will be visible according to Wright's original plans, from all over central Marin County and beyond.

-January 17: Postmark and banner release; February 15: Administration building's ground breaking (1960); March 25: FLW's preliminary plan presentation to the Board of Supervisors (1958); April 28: Supervisors voted to accept Wrights plans and authorized the acceptance of bids for construction (1958); May 1: Supervisors voted to move forward with building the Hall of Justice (1963); June 8: FLW's birthday; July 3-7: Marin County Fair; August 1: FLW's first visit to Civic Center site (1957), September 3: Master plan model displayed (1958); October 12-13: Dedication Day - Sound & Light show
+January 17: Postmark and banner release; February 15: Administration building's ground breaking (1960); March 25: FLW's preliminary plan presentation to the Board of Supervisors (1958); May 1: Supervisors voted to move forward with building the Hall of Justice (1963); June 8: FLW's birthday; July 3-7: Marin County Fair; August 2: FLW's first visit to Civic Center site (1957), September 3: Master plan model displayed (1958); September 17: Special Public Event, Tours, Reception and special guest panel: "FLW Marin County Civic Center: Past, Present and Future," October 12-13: Dedication Day, Happy Birthday Civic Center!

 Growing Up in a Frank Lloyd Wright House